BetterWayElectronics/pyenv-win-wrapper/README.md

     3. Double click on any .py script and it will run normally!
     4. Change version normally by running the pyenv global 0.0.0 command

+## Is there another way of doing this?
+    Probably?
+I like my way!

 ## Acknowledgments

     This script was inspired by the PyEnv project.